Hemanth's Scribes

 Where this breaks

-I should be honest about the weak spots.
+I should be honest about the weak spots here.

-And some committees do produce good work.
-The Apollo Guidance Computer came out of a large bureaucracy and it landed on the moon.
-But even there, Margaret Hamilton’s software team was about 100 people, and she had clear authority.
-The committee existed, but the decision funnel was tight.
+And sure, some committees do produce good work.
+The Apollo Guidance Computer came out of a large bureaucracy and landed on the moon.
+But even there, Margaret Hamilton’s team was only about 100 people, and she had clear authority.
+The decision funnel was tight.

-If this holds, then what most orgs do to “improve quality” (adding reviewers, adding stakeholders, adding approval gates) actually degrades the product.
-Not because review is bad.
-Because every additional person in the decision chain sands down one more edge, removes one more strong opinion, averages out one more choice.
+This means what most orgs do to “improve quality” (adding more reviewers and approval gates) actually degrades the product.
+Every new person in the decision chain just sands down one more edge.

 You end up with software that offends nobody and delights nobody.